iusrepo/iusrepo.github.io/markdown/faq.md

 maintain.
 If you would like to use php71u with httpd24u, you must use php71u-fpm.

+### Can I become an IUS mirror?

+For many years we relied on a network of mirrors to distribute our content.
+Organizations would volunteer to mirror our content, and we would direct our users to them via our mirrorlist API.
+We referred to these as public mirrors.
+Some organizations only wanted to mirror our content for their own use and not serve it as part of the mirror network.
+We referred to these as private mirrors.

+In 2019 we switched to using the [Rackspace CDN][cdn].
+This means we no longer need public mirrors.
+If you would still like to mirror our content for your own needs (private mirror), email us at [dev@ius.io](mailto:dev@ius.io) and we will send you the rsync information so you can bypass the CDN and sync straight from the source.

 [epel]: https://fedoraproject.org/wiki/EPEL
 [wishlist]: https://github.com/iusrepo/wishlist
 [scl]: https://www.softwarecollections.org/en/